 The investment management benchmark contains investment firms and organizations that sell investment products and assets as well as manage assets on behalf of clients.
-This benchmark only includes Men employees.
-We use woman and man because most of our customers are using binary options.

 We consider this an emerging benchmark: it has enough data available for us to use bootstrapping to create a representative sample.
 As the sample grows in size, some scores may slightly change.
 Our research has shown that our bootstrapped scores are consistent with our standard benchmarks.
 Read more about the methodology.